beeware/briefcase/docs/reference/commands/build.rst

 ``--update-resources``
 ----------------------

-Update application resources such as icons before running.
+Update application resources such as icons before building.
 Equivalent to
 running:

 .. code-block:: console